Videos show staff dragging, shoving immigrant kids

 The U.S. Department of Health and Human Services, which is in charge of caring for immigrant children, said its focus is on the safety and best interest of each child.

-"These are vulnerable children in difficult circumstances," it said in a statement.
+"These are vulnerable children in difficult circumstances," the agency said in a statement.
 "When any allegations of abuse or neglect are made they are taken seriously, investigated and swift action is taken."

 Immigration facilities in Arizona have been targeted by numerous allegations of sexual abuse, including one by the government of El Salvador, which said it received reports of three children, 12 to 17, who were sexually abused at unnamed shelters.